-In 2007, Freegold signed an Exploration with an Option to Lease agreement with Doyon Limited ("Doyon"), an Alaskan regional native corporation, on the Vinasale Gold Project.
+In 2007, Freegold signed an Exploration with an Option to Lease agreement with Doyon Limited ("Doyon"), an Alaskan regional Native corporation, on the Vinasale Gold Project.
 Vinasale is located 16 air miles south of McGrath, Alaska.
-The Vinasale deposit occurs in a north trending belt that hosts a number of igneous intrusion-related gold deposits including the 39.3 million ounce Donlin Creek deposit and the high grade Nixon Fork copper-gold deposit.
+The Vinasale deposit occurs in a north trending belt that hosts a number of igneous intrusion-related gold deposits including NovaGold Resources' and Barrick Gold's 39.3 million ounce Donlin Creek deposit and Fire River Gold's high grade Nixon Fork copper-gold deposit.

 The Vinasale Mountain Gold Project is located on fee-simple lands owned by Doyon.
 In February of 2007 Freegold signed a Mining Exploration Agreement with an Option to Lease with Doyon, Limited aimed at exploring and developing the project.
 The agreement also allows for exploration of several adjacent areas owned or controlled by Doyon, including a large block of Doyon "selected" lands.
 Doyon controls the subsurface rights and most of the surface rights to all of these areas.
-Under the Exploration Agreement, Freegold must make payments of US \$320,000 (US\$50,000 first year) over five years, make annual scholarship donations of US\$10,000, and make exploration expenditures totaling US\$4,750,000 (US\$300,000 first year).
-Freegold may at its option enter into a one year extension by making a further payment of US\$100.000 and incurring an additional US\$1.500.000 in exploration expenditures which it elected to do in February 2012.
+Under the Exploration Agreement, Freegold must make payments of US\$360,000 (US\$50,000 first year) over five years, make annual scholarship donations of US\$10,000, and make exploration expenditures totaling US\$5,000,000 (US\$300,000 first year).
+Freegold may at its option enter into a one year extension by making a further payment of US\$100,000 and incurring an additional US\$1,500,000 in exploration expenditures which it elected to do in February 2012.
 In the event the property is reduced by 50% or more, the additional exploration expenditures shall be reduced to US\$1,000,000.
-Freegold may enter into one or more Mining Leases with Doyon on lands on which it has expended at least US\$600.000, carried out at least 10.000 ft of core drilling. and submitted a pre-feasibility study.
+Freegold may enter into one or more Mining Leases with Doyon on lands on which it has expended at least US\$600,000, carried out at least 10,000 ft of core drilling, and submitted a pre-feasibility study.
 Freegold will be required to make advance royalty payments and continue to conduct minimum exploration expenditures on leased lands until such time as a Board approved positive feasibility study has been delivered.
 Advance royalty payments shall be US\$100,000 per year during the initial five-year period, increasing to US\$250,000 per year thereafter.
 The minimum mandatory exploration expenditures shall be equal to the greater of US\$25/acre or US\$250,000 for each of the first five years, and US\$50/acre or US\$500,000 in subsequent years.
 Upon submission of a Board approved feasibility study Doyon will have the right, for a period of 180 days, to acquire a minimum 5%, and a maximum 10% participating interest in Freegold's interest.
 Within 60 days of Doyon electing to participate, Doyon shall contribute to a joint venture an amount equal to 2.25 times Doyon's proportionate share of Freegold's cumulative expenditures on the leased area after the Effective Date of the Lease.
 Following the expenditure of such funds, each party will be required to contribute its pro rata share of further expenditures.
+On January 30th, 2013, the Company paid US\$70,000 to Doyon to extend the option to lease agreement on the Vinasale Property by one year and will be required to incur an additional US\$1,500,000 in exploration expenditures.